Open-Colleges/code-challenge/README.md

 Bonus for a live running version

 ## Hints
-We don't have any time limit for this test, but we believe you can finish it within one or two days.
+We don't have any time limit for this test, but we believe you can finish it within two days.

 We would like to see a production quality project, ready to ship.